alexpos/apos_bar/README.txt

 - Created a WordPress plugin from the [WOAHbar][wb], using [WordPress Boilerplate Plugin][wpb]
 - Added top / bottom option

+= 0.2 =

+- Added color picker for the bar

 == Upgrade Notice ==